Work with network commands

 Attach to

-).
+container4.
+Try pinging the container by name (container6) and by network alias (app).
 Notice that the IP address is the same.$ docker attach container4 / # ping -w 4 app PING app (172.25.0.6): 56 data bytes 64 bytes from 172.25.0.6: seq=0 ttl=64 time=0.070 ms 64 bytes from 172.25.0.6: seq=1 ttl=64 time=0.080 ms 64 bytes from 172.25.0.6: seq=2 ttl=64 time=0.080 ms 64 bytes from 172.25.0.6: seq=3 ttl=64 time=0.097 ms --- app ping statistics --- 4 packets transmitted, 4 packets received, 0% packet loss round-trip min/avg/max = 0.070/0.081/0.097 ms / # ping -w 4 container6 PING container5 (172.25.0.6): 56 data bytes 64 bytes from 172.25.0.6: seq=0 ttl=64 time=0.070 ms 64 bytes from 172.25.0.6: seq=1 ttl=64 time=0.080 ms 64 bytes from 172.25.0.6: seq=2 ttl=64 time=0.080 ms 64 bytes from 172.25.0.6: seq=3 ttl=64 time=0.097 ms --- container6 ping statistics --- 4 packets transmitted, 4 packets received, 0% packet loss round-trip min/avg/max = 0.070/0.081/0.097 ms

 Detach from

-and leave it running usingCTRL-p CTRL-q
+container4and leave it running usingCTRL-p CTRL-q. -

 Connect

-.$ docker network connect --alias scoped-app local_alias container6
+container6to thelocal_aliasnetwork with the network-scoped aliasscoped-app.$ docker network connect --alias scoped-app local_alias container6

 Now